By Vibhu Singh

 Technical indicators are broadly divided into the leading and lagging indicators.

 Leading indicators try to predict the price of a security by generating signals when the trend is about to start.
 These indicators use a shorter time period in their calculation, therefore leading the price movement.
-Some of the popular leading indicators are RSI and stochastic oscillators.
+Some of the popular leading indicators are RSI indicator and stochastic oscillators.

 Lagging indicators follow the price of the security and give signals after the reversal of the trend has started.
 Moving average is the most common lagging indicator.